Opiziepazzle/Kabukabz-Backend/note.md

  * @param {Object} res - The response object used to send the response.
  * @return {Object} - Returns a JSON object with success or error messages.
  */

+ * * Ride Request Route

+ This route handles the creation of a new ride request.
+It performs geocoding to obtain coordinates from provided addresses and saves the request to the database.
+The route also ensures that the user is authenticated before allowing the creation of a ride request.

+Route
+POST /use/ride-request

+Parameters
+Body (req.body):
+pickupAddress (string): The pickup address for the ride request. dropoffAddress (string): The dropoff address for the ride request. vehicleType (string): The type of vehicle for the ride request.
+Possible values: 'Car', 'Bus', 'Van'. optionalPaymentAmount (number): Optional payment amount for the ride request.
+Request Headers
+Authorization (string): A JWT token required for authentication.
+This should be included in the Authorization header.
+Returns
+Success:

+Status Code: 201 Created
+Body: A JSON object representing the created ride request, including its unique identifier and other details.
+Error:

+Status Code: 500 Internal Server Error
+Body: A JSON object containing the error message if the geocoding fails or there are issues with saving the ride request.
+T
+hrows
+Geocoding Error:

+If the geocoding service fails or the address is not found, a 500 Internal Server Error is thrown with a message indicating the geocoding error.
+Database Error:

+If there is an error saving the ride request to the database, a 500 Internal Server Error is thrown with a message indicating the database  error.
+Example
+Request: